Soft vs Hard Golf Balls: The Choice For Average Golfers

 In almost all cases, an average golfer will prefer a softer golf ball over a firmer ball.
 Softer balls normally have a lower compression rating which means it will take less club speed to properly compress the ball.
 This will result in straighter shots and a better feeling golf ball.

-Just in case you were wondering, the average golfer swings the club a little over 90 MPH and will shoot somewhere close to 100 on a par 72 golf course.
+Just in case you were wondering, the average golfer swings the club a little over 90 MPH and will shoot somewhere close to 100.
 For the longest time, I thought most people shot in the high 80s to low 90s, but that’s just not true at all.

 As I said before, the overall feel of a golf ball is more so a personal preference.
-There are a number of different types of golf balls, but long story short, you can get soft or firm beginner balls but you can also get soft or firm balls for professionals.
+There are a number of different types of golf balls, but long story short, you can get soft or firm beginner balls and you can get soft or firm tour balls.

-That being said, I generally see people with normal swing speeds using softer golf balls and people with faster swing speeds using something a little firmer.
+That being said, I generally see people with low to average swing speeds using softer golf balls and people with faster swing speeds using something a little firmer.
 There are two main reasons for this.

-The first reason is because of the way it feels.
-If you have a swing speed well above 100 MPH, a softer ball will feel like a sponge.
-If you swing the club under 90 MPH, a firm ball will feel like you’re hitting a rock.
+The first reason is how the ball feels & sounds.
+If you have a swing speed well above 105 MPH, a low compression ball will feel like a sponge.
+If you swing the club under 90 MPH, a high compression ball will feel like you’re hitting a rock.

 Driver Comparison